Dorothy Reed Mendenhall

-Dorothy Mabel Reed Mendenhall (September 22, 1874–July 31, 1964) was a prominent pediatric physician specializing in cellular pathology.
+Dorothy Mabel Reed Mendenhall (September 22, 1874 – July 31, 1964) was a prominent pediatric physician specializing in cellular pathology.
 In 1901, she discovered that Hodgkin's disease was not a form of tuberculosis, by noticing the presence of a special cell, the Reed–Sternberg cell which bears her name.
 Dorothy was one of the first women to graduate from Johns Hopkins School of Medicine.
 She was also one of the first professionally trained female physicians of the late 19th and early 20th centuries.

 Early life

-Dorothy Mabel Reed was born on September 22, 1874 in Columbus, Ohio, the third child to parents Grace Kimball and William Pratt Reed.
-A child of privilege, Dorothy lived on a large estate with her parents, brother, sister, aunts, uncles, and several cousins.
-By the age of thirteen, Dorothy had learned the basics of education, such as reading and writing, despite her lack of schooling.
-Around this time, Anna C. Gunning, a governess, was hired to help teach and guide Dorothy to success.
-In 1880, William Reed died of diabetes and tuberculosis, leaving the family with a large sum of money.
-This money would be how the family could afford to hire Gunning to give Dorothy an education that was characteristic of a well-off family.
+Dorothy Mabel Reed was born on September 22, 1874, in Columbus, Ohio, the third child to parents Grace Kimball and William Pratt Reed.
+A child of privilege, Reed lived on a large estate with her parents, brother, sister, aunts, uncles, and several cousins.
+By the age of thirteen, Reed had learned the basics of education, such as reading and writing, despite her lack of schooling.
+Around this time, Anna C. Gunning, a governess, was hired to help teach and guide Reed.
+In 1880, Reed's father died of diabetes and tuberculosis, leaving the family with a large sum of money, allowing the family to hire Gunning.